SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic KAFKA Producer.md

 #### Parameters Configuration table

-Each configurable row in the table represents a Kafka message that contains a key as the partition key and a value as a JSON object, where the properties are the column values:DataMiner ID, Protocol Name, Element Name, Timestamp, Parameter ID, Parameter Name, and Parameter Value.
+Each configurable row in the table represents a Kafka message that contains a key as the partition key and a value as a JSON object, where the properties are the column values: DataMiner ID, Protocol Name, Element Name, Timestamp, Parameter ID, Parameter Name, and Parameter Value.

 Kafka message example: